onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 :    Save the project into a new project directory.
 A file browser will appear that will allow you to choose a directory location in which to save the project.

+Close

+:  Close the current project.
+After you confirm this action, all  molecules, peaklists and assignments will be discarded.

+Open STAR3

+:  Read a BMRB STAR3 format file.

+Save STAR3...

+:  Write project information (peakliss, assignments, molecules etc.) to a BMRB STAR3 format file.

+Open Sparky Project:

+:  Open a Sparky project file.
+Save files reference in the project file and corresponding .ucsf datasets will also be opened.
+This is a preliminary feature and some attributes of the Sparky files might not be imported properly or at all.

 ### Spectra

 Delete Spectrum

 :    Delete the active spectrum chart from a window that has more than one chart in it.
 The remaining charts will be resized to fill the empty space.

 Arrange